-The deadline for the BMBWF to receive extension applications is usually in mid-January.
+The deadline for the BMB to receive extension applications is usually in mid-January.
 Applying for an extension requires the online submission of the following items:

-- Antrag auf Verlängerung (in the online application system of BMBWF/weltweit unterrichten) - A written, short recommendation from your school(s) - Statement in German (roughly 450 words) answering the question: "Why do you want to stay a second year?" (what have you achieved, what would you like to achieve in the next year)
+- Antrag auf Verlängerung (in the online application system of BMB/ weltweit unterrichten) - o A written, short statement from your school(s) - Statement in German from you (roughly 450 words) answering the question: "Why do you want to stay a second year?" (what have you achieved, what would you like to achieve in the next year)